MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

    > and it will fail to apply to client machines.
 You need to sign downloaded mobileconfig first, after that JAMF Pro will consider it "sealed" and will not
    > tamper with it.
 See instructions below:

-- You need to have at least one signing certificate installed into your KeyChain, even a self-signed certificate will work.
+- You need to have at least one signing certificate installed into your KeyChain, even a self-signed certificate works.
 You can inspect what you have with:

 ```bash
 > /usr/bin/security find-identity -p codesigning -v